snowflakedb/snowflake-sqlalchemy/test/README.rst

 Building
 ================================================================================

-Install Python 2.7.9 or higher, or 3.5.0 or higher.
+Install Python 3.5.0 or higher.
 Clone the Snowflake SQLAlchemy repository, then run the following command to create a wheel package:

     .. code-block:: bash